JMarcan/exercises_algorithms_data_structures_big_o/README.md

 # Investigating_Texts_and_Calls

 ## Project description
+This project was completed as part of my Data Structures & Algorithms Nanodegree at Udacity, that I took to ensure that my code is written efficiently.

 In this project I've implemented code, to analyze dataset of phone calls and texts, and for each solution performed its run time and space complexity analysis (Worst Case Big O Notation).

-This project was completed as part of my Data Structures & Algorithms Nanodegree at Udacity.

 ![comparison of computational complexity](comparison_computational_complexity.png)